VArbiter/CCWebView/README.md

 # CCWebView
-Auto fit with UIWebView &amp;&amp; WKWebView .
+According to the iOS System Version , auto CHOOSE with UIWebView || WKWebView .

+#### How To Use

+Drag entire "CCWebView" folder Into your project .

+then ...
+Just see the CODE in `CCWebViewController.m`